 Identify any knots in your wood

 The knots will tell you where the branches were when the tree was growing.
-Whatever is happening beneath the surface of the wood shows what is happening in the surface fibers.
+Whatever happens beneath the surface of the wood shows what is happening in the surface fibers.

-By merely checking the reduced diameters of the growth ring, you can depict the face of your wood which was closer to the center of the tree.
+By merely checking the reduced diameters of the growth ring, you can depict the face of your wood closer to the center of the tree.

 Use fingernail against the wood